hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 zero barrier to entry

-DFH spreads exactly like DNS:
+DFH spreads like DNS:
 one domain at a time.

 11. License
-MIT License — fully open, decentralized, and public.
+MIT License — open, decentralized, and public.

 Directory Structure
-text
+mathematica
 Copy code
 The-Semantic-Web-Stack-Deterministic-First-Hop-DFH-Public-Ground-For-AI/
 │